Best Comfort Bike Seat

 Bikeroo Oversized Comfort Bike Seat

 One drawback you might want to consider is that with its extra-wide body and stainless steel shock absorbers, this seat is the heaviest and least efficient model we tested.
 It tips the scales at a whopping 1211 grams (2.7 pounds), and the thick foam cushioning reduces the efficiency of your pedaling power supply.
-This isn't the model we would recommend to those riders who want to improve their bike's weight or riding efficiency.
+This isn't the model we would recommend to those riders who want to improve their bike's weight or riding efficiency, or more aggressive riders or racers.
 For shorter rides on a cruiser or hybrid bike where weight isn't a big concern, however, we think this model's comfort compensates for the extra weight.
-If you're looking to cruise in comfort and aren't in a race to the finish line, this seat is definitely worth a gander.
+If you're looking to cruise in comfort and aren't in a race to the finish line, this seat is definitely worth a second look.

 Best for Women Comfort Seat